jrunestone/beerd/README.md

-    Add a new environment variable in netlify called `FAUNADB_SERVER_SECRET_development` with the key to a dev database Import the schema into prod db (and dev, but is done with bootstrap script) Run `npm run build:bootstrap` to build bootstrap scripts Run `npm run bootstrap:db` to import schema and create dummy data in dev database Run `netlify dev` to start vue dev server and netlify proxies for functions with watch etc
+    Add a new environment variable in netlify called `FAUNADB_SERVER_SECRET_development` with the key to a dev database Import the schema into prod db (and dev, but is done with bootstrap script) Run `npm run build:bootstrap` to build bootstrap scripts Run `npm run bootstrap:db` to import schema and create dummy data in dev database (need to terminate manually) Run `netlify dev` to start vue dev server and netlify proxies for functions with watch etc
     TODO: Zapier...untappd...ratebeer..manual beer sync...